potatoqualitee/mssqlsuite/README.md

         run: sqlcmd -S localhost -U sa -P dbatools.I0 -d tempdb -Q "SELECT @@version;"
 ```

-Installing everything on all OSes, plus using a different sa password
+Installing everything on all OSes, plus using a different sa password and collation

 ```yaml
 on: [push]